Are you coasting?

 Just because it is better than it was, does that make it the best we can do?

 This is part of the “good enough” resolution or avoid-any-more-hard-work ethos.
 Is time so precious that we cannot invest in doing better?

 Much of the material we integrate into our training, whether daily lifeskills, work or sports activities has reached from the world of science, usually in the form of rat in a box or pigeon on a table.
 (Search for BF Skinner demonstrating operant conditioning, many videos from the original experiments.
 Quite eye opening – but much coffee needed.)

 These restricted environments were a necessary part of the research process of seeking evidence and we are indebted to the work of the scientists and how it has enriched our world of training and learning about dogs.

 One element integral to the process was to measure the success of the experiment by the rate of response, where 80% was calculated as successful.
 The rate of response was of a press of a lever or peck to a disc.
 How the behaviour was carried out was not measured – with joy, distress, pleasure or anxiety.
 These are factors we have an interest in monitoring today.

 Here I need to explain the phrase “was of its time”, in other words, yes, it was accurate at that time with the knowledge and understanding of that time (1940 – 50s).
 With today’s knowledge, understanding and experience we can expand on that statement, ignore it or update it.
-Without doubt we should have moved on and not be still considering 80% a success rate, otherwise we are just coasting.
+Without doubt we should have moved on and not be still considering 80% a success rate or ignoring the emotional component, otherwise we are just coasting.

 Are you coasting?